DevYukine/Kurasuta/README.md

 ## Cluster

-In every cluster when your code is loaded, you get access to `this.client` and `this.id`. `this.client` is an instance of the Client you provided with nearly no modifications beside the `shard` property, Discord.js build-in ShardClientUtil is replaced by Kurasuta's one.
+In every cluster when your code is loaded, you get access to `this.client` and `this.id`. `this.client` is an instance of the Client you provided with nearly no modifications beside the `shard` property, Discord.js's build-in ShardClientUtil is replaced by Kurasuta's.

 ### ShardClientUtil